Best Places to Live in Belgium

 Ghent

-A prominent town known for the influx of students, the city of Ghent is also known as the most beautiful city in Belgium.
-It is a dynamic city with a mix of cosmopolitan and provincial town feel.
-The city has many canals with many river-side apartments.
 However, one of the most central places for expats is Muinparkwijk, which is known for its affordable houses.
 Coupure has gardens with many old homes near a beautiful river.
-The University of Ghent is paving the way for the city to become a strong research centre, and is retaining an increasing number of young professionals.
-The quiet canal-side neighbourhood of Visserij in Ghent is known for its “bicycle first” policy.
-It also has tree-lined quays and old townhouses, making for a pleasant place to live that’s not far from the historic city centre.
+The University of Ghent is paving the way for the city to become a strong research centre and is retaining an increasing number of young professionals.

 Genval

 A French-speaking commune outside the Brussels region, Genval is a village in what is considered the “Flemish belt”.
-Although on the more expensive side due to its five-star hotel, water sport facilities and Geneva-style waterspout, the village is a mere 20 minutes away from Brussels town centre by train, making it ideal for commutes if you’d like to live in the countryside but still be close to the big city.
+Although on the more expensive side due to its five-star hotel, water sports facilities and Geneva-style waterspout, the village is a mere 20 minutes away from Brussels town centre by train, making it ideal for commutes if you’d like to live in the countryside but still be close to the big city.

 Liege

 The city centre of Liege is known for its folk festivals and wide range of nightlife.
 This is the largest town in the French-speaking sector.
 Liege has a maze of “medieval” streets with unusual shops while the city also offers the university area of Sart-Tilman, Cointe and Embourg.
-The city centre itself offers a range of apartment buildings, which are a popular choice for expats, who tend to gather around a cluster of streets such as Boulevards Frere-Orban, Piercot, Rue du Mont St-Martin and Rue due Jardin Botanique.
+The city centre itself offers a range of apartment buildings.
+They are a popular choice for expats, who tend to gather around a cluster of streets such as Boulevards Frere-Orban, Piercot, Rue du Mont St-Martin and Rue due Jardin Botanique.

 Waterloo